scharlton2/solver_dev_manual/source/06/02/05_load_calccond.rst

      stop
    end program Sample2

-Refer to Section 5.3.1 for examples of codes to load calculation conditions (or grid generating conditions).
+Refer to :ref:`calccond_def_examples` for examples of codes to load calculation conditions (or grid generating conditions).